 A 2008 study demonstrated measurable benefits to providing patient-centered care with a positive impact on patient satisfaction, length of stay, and cost per case.
 By improving communication with patients, via providers at the bedside or institutionally through committees focused on systemic changes in patient care, patient outcomes can and will improve.

 Spreading Best Patient Engagement Practices to Hospitals

 There is a tremendous amount of great work under way at hospitals across the country to advance patient and family engagement.
 The task is not to reinvent the wheel, but to instead leverage existing networks, tools, and resources to drive faster and farther toward common patient safety goals.
-The Partnership is continually identifying, disseminating, and spreading patient and family engagement best practices to the over 3,700 hospitals that are members of the Hospital Engagement Network.
+The Partnership is continually identifying, disseminating, and spreading patient and family engagement best practices to members of Hospital Engagement Networks.